CorbanR/ansible-crystal/README.md

 `crystal_install_method: repository `

 ```
+# See defaults/main.yml for additional calculated variables that may be overriden
 # Latest or present
 crystal_state: present
 # Only applies to (Debian/Ubuntu)
 crystal_install_recommends: true
 # Options are stable, unstable, nightly
 crystal_channel: stable
+# Options are true, false
+crystal_remove_old_repositories: true
 ```

 You can specify the `apt/deb`, or `yum/rpm` package version by setting `crystal_version_repository_override`